-Rice Vermicelli Pilaf is the homemade version of your favorite Rice-A-Roni San Francisco Treat box!
-Made from scratch and fresh ingredients, it’s healthier and tastes a whole lot better!
+Rice Vermicelli Pilaf is a spot on Rice-A-Roni San Francisco Treat copycat.
+Made from scratch and fresh ingredients, it’s healthier and tastes a whole lot better than from the box!

-As pasta and rice have varied cook times, the trick to cooking the rice as perfectly tender as the pasta is to soak the grains in hot water for about 10 minutes to soften its outer shell and allow it to absorb water faster.
-By taking this simple step, this rice vermicelli pilaf comes out just as delicious, yet a whole lot healthier, as from the box.
+- As pasta and rice have varied cook times, the trick to cooking the rice as perfectly tender as the pasta is to soak the grains in hot water for about 10 minutes to soften its outer shell and allow it to absorb water faster.
+Using this simple trick, the pilaf comes out just as fluffy and tasty as from the box.

 What to pair this amazing side dish with?
-This brined roasted chicken is a favorite.
-As well as this juicy BBQ ribs.
-Or even this salsa-mayo topped salmon.
-Most times, I just heap a generous mound on my plate and enjoy it on its own!
+This brined roasted chicken, BBQ ribs, salsa-mayo topped salmon are favorites.
+Most times, though, I just heap a generous mound on my plate and enjoy it on its own.
+So good!

-Rice Vermicelli Pilaf is the homemade version of your favorite Rice-A-Roni San Francisco Treat box!
+Rice Vermicelli Pilaf is the spot on copycat for the Rice-A-Roni San Francisco Treat box.
 Made from scratch and fresh ingredients, it's healthier and tastes a whole lot better!

 - 1 1/2 cups long grain white rice

 - 2 ounces vermicelli, broken into 1-inch pieces

 - 2 cloves garlic, minced